Make a Video Call with LLM: A Measurement Campaign over Six Mainstream Apps: Measurement Results

 \parahead{Request scheduling contributes to response delay.} As previously noted, request burden exerts an impact on AI response delay.
-To approximate the extent of this contribution, we measured the AI response delays of all applications during two time windows: 2:00–7:00 a.m. and 2:00–7:00 p.m., with identical questions posed in both periods.
-As illustrated in Figure~\ref{fig:peakhour}, the response delays of all tested applications exhibit a noticeable discrepancy between the two time periods.
-Specifically, \chatgpt and \doubao show the most significant differences: their peak-hour delays are 132\% and 128\% of their off-peak delays, respectively.
-Even \yuanbao, which has the smallest such difference, still experiences a 5\% increase in latency during peak hours.
-We also provide an example.
-Figure~\ref{fig:delay-day} illustrates how \doubao’s response delay varies over a 24-hour period.
-We posed the same question throughout the day and observed that delays during the peak hour (15:00) were 1.41 seconds longer than during the off-peak hour (3:00).
-In other words, request scheduling accounted for at least 40\% (1.41/3.45) of the total response delay.
+To approximate the extent of this contribution, we measured the AI response delays of all applications during two time windows of the day in local time: peak hours (14:00--21:00) and off-peak hours (02:00--09:00), with identical questions posed in both periods.
+As illustrated in Figure~\ref{fig:peakhour}, all six applications run slower during peak hours than during off-peak hours, but the magnitude of the gap differs widely. \gemini exhibits the largest peak-hour penalty: its peak-hour mean (4.30\,s) is 40\% higher than its off-peak mean (3.08\,s). \chatgpt is next at +19\% (4.32\,s vs 3.64\,s), while \doubao (+6\%), \grok (+4\%), \yuanbao (+4\%), and \qwen (+3\%) are nearly flat across the two windows.
+We also provide a per-hour view of the largest-gap application.
+Figure~\ref{fig:delay-day} illustrates how \gemini's HK response delay varies over a 24-hour period.
+One full pass through our question set takes \textasciitilde6 hours, so the four sample points spaced 6\,h apart (02:00, 08:00, 14:00, 20:00) are queried with the same set of questions and are therefore directly comparable.
+Within those comparable points, the peak hour (20:00, 6.08\,s) is 3.26\,s slower than the off-peak hour (02:00, 2.82\,s).
+In other words, request scheduling accounted for at least 54\% (3.26/6.08) of the peak-hour response delay for this application.